He thinks Trump won in 2020. Now, he wants to oversee Ohio’s elections

 Adams’ latest claim; Voting fraud rare

-Adams cited multiple disproven claims from the 2020 election while speaking to NBC4, but the latest relevant allegation he mentioned and has promoted on social media is ballot trafficking.
+Adams cited multiple disproven claims from the 2020 election while speaking to WCMH, but the latest relevant allegation he mentioned and has promoted on social media is ballot trafficking.

 Pushed by conservative political commentators like Charlie Kirk, Dinesh D’Souza, and The Gateway Pundit, a group called True The Vote claims cellphone tracking data they collected shows a ring of people nefariously dropping off mail-in ballots in five key states Biden won.